timmyreilly/draco/doc/howto/Register-Extension.md

 * Copy ***ExtensionVersionId*** from the *model* section
 * The ExtensionId and ExtensionName should be unchanged

-## Register/Create the Extension Profile
+## Create echo extension execution profile

-Each extension also need an extension profile to be set for the version.
+Each extension also need an execution profile to be set for the version.
 This will set a default execution model for the extention to be async.

 **TODO** Replace with link to other execution models

 * Replace address with your DNS or IP address
 * Replace ***ExtensionId***
 * Replace ***ExtensionVersionId***
-* Replace ***ReplaceWithExtensionName*** - Should be set to the extension name.
+* Replace ***ExtensionName*** extension name

 ```json
 API Request